aws-samples/mlops-multi-account-terraform/README.md

 4. **MLOps Template for LLM Model Building, Training and Evaluation**: MLOps pattern that shows a simple one-account SageMaker Pipeline setup for LLM models.

 Based on the selected project and its setting, SageMaker projects clones GitHub repos using templates.
-It also sets the secrets, environment vairables, and deployment environments.
+It also sets the secrets, environment variables, and deployment environments.

 <img src="./architecture/project-list.png" alt="drawing" width="700"/>